freeradical13/freeradical13.github.io/index.md

 [Immunocytochemistry][] (ICC) is like immunohistochemistry but focused on just the cells without anything else such as extracellular matrix.

-[Bovine Serum Albumin][] (BSA) is a protein used as a blocking buffer which binds non-specific binding sites and increases the chances that antibodies will only bind to antigens of interest.
+[Bovine Serum Albumin][] (BSA), Normal Goat Serum (NGS) and others are proteins used as a blocking buffer which bind non-specific binding sites and increases the chances that antibodies will only bind to antigens of interest.

+A positive control is used to test a protocol without introducing an experimental variable.
+A negative control is used to test the specificity of an antibody.

 ### Viability assay

 A [viability assay][] studies cells and tissues under experimental conditions.
 Examples include observing proliferation and death depending on growth factors (proliferation assay), toxicity (cytotoxicity assay), drug effectiveness, etc. These assays generally work by introducing a reagent that interacts with metabolic chemicals produced by living cells such as ATP, NADH, etc. The reacted product has fluro- or chemiluminescence that may be observed by microscopy.
 The amount of color change is an approximation of the amount of cells and their liveliness.

-One common assay is the [MTT assay][].
-A similar assay is the MTS assay (same as WST) in which MTS tetrazolium is reduced by NADH-dependent dehydrogenase enzymes in metabolically active cells and generates a formazan dye which can be measured in the 490-500nm range.
+One common viability assay is the MTS assay (or WST-8) in which MTS tetrazolium is reduced by NADH-dependent dehydrogenase enzymes in metabolically active cells (NADH production) and generates a formazan dye which can be measured in the 490-500nm range (orange).
+A similar assay is the [MTT assay][] which has additional lysis and washing steps.

 ### Electrophoresis